Sgt. Slaughter (G.I. Joe): Sunbow

 He first appeared in "Arise, Serpentor, Arise!".
 In this miniseries, he is first seen coming to the Joes' aid in a battle with Cobra, fighting off numerous B.A.T.s. and turning the tide.
 After the Joes win, Sgt.
 Slaughter is called upon by General Hawk to retrain the G.I.
 Joe team, because they have lost focus, to which he accepts.
+As an added bonus, Sgt.
+Slaughter reminded General Hawk that he is a Joe as well and has him undergo training too.
 Later, Sgt.
-Slaughter, Beach Head and Low-Light infiltrate the Dreadnoks camp and find out about a Cobra plot to raid the tombs of infamous conquerors in history.
+Slaughter, Beach Head, and Low-Light infiltrate the Dreadnoks camp and find out about a Cobra plot to raid the tombs of infamous conquerors in history.
 As G.I.
 Joe sets off to protect these tombs, Sgt.
 Slaughter defends the tomb of Sun Tzu and prevents Doctor Mindbender from stealing Sun Tzu's DNA.
-Slaughter then becomes Mindbender's alternate DNA candidate in the latter's attempt to create Serpentor, and is lured into being captured.
-He escapes, only to be recaptured and have his DNA stolen, though he is freed by Cobra Commander.
+Slaughter then becomes Mindbender's alternate DNA candidate in the latter's attempt to create the Cobra Emperor and is lured into being captured.
+He escapes during Cobra Commander's sabotage with a mutated virus resulting in a monster.
 Sgt.
-Slaughter destroys his own DNA sample while Serpentor is created, so Serpentor supposedly did not receive his DNA, though he still shows features of Sgt.
+Slaughter defeats the escaped monster only to be subdued and have his DNA stolen, though he is freed by Cobra Commander.
+Sgt.
+Slaughter destroys his own DNA sample while Serpentor is born, though he still shows features of Sgt.
 Slaughter's strength and willingness to lead the front lines.
 When Serpentor is born, Sgt.
 Slaughter challenges him to combat and they battle throughout the Terror Drome.
 Sgt.
 Slaughter has been mortal enemies with Serpentor ever since.

 In the episode "My Brother's Keeper", Sgt.
-Slaughter accompanies Sci-Fi to a science fiction convention, where Dr. Mindbender is recruiting handicapped scientist Dr. Jeremy Penser to perfect his latest weapon.
+Slaughter accompanies Sci-Fi to a science fiction convention where Doctor Mindbender is recruiting handicapped scientist Dr. Jeremy Penser to perfect his latest weapon.
 The two Joes, along with Penser's brother, save Penser after he sabotages the weapon.

 Sgt.
 Slaughter had another prominent role in the episode "Ninja Holiday".
 In this episode, he accepts an invitation, intended for Wet Suit, to compete in a martial arts tournament hosted by Cobra Commander in secret.
 Going by Wet Suit's identity, Sgt.
 Slaughter learns of the purpose of the contest – to find a candidate for a Cobra assassin.
 After winning the competition and helping the Joes foil the plot, Sgt.
-Slaughter learns he was supposed to assassinate Serpentor, and is disappointed about missing this opportunity.
+Slaughter learns he was supposed to assassinate Serpentor and is disappointed about missing this opportunity.